Paul has spent many years teaching English as a foreign and second language. He has taught EFL in Taiwan and Thailand

-Twenty hours of free seminar training in teaching and learning theory and application is provided each year to teachers in most schools.
+Twenty hours of free seminar training in teaching and learning theory and application is provided to teachers in most schools each year.
 If a teacher decides to work towards a Bachelors's or Master's Degree in Education, the school will usually pay 50 percent of the tuition cost.

 5. Special Satisfaction From Seeing Students Succeed